Katie-Swinea/CapstoneStarterRepo/Experimental_Analysis/Experimental_Analysis.md

 ![Alt Text](Video_Photos/Red_Lights.jpeg)

 #### 4 - Sounds
 The interceptor does make sounds before firing.
 The sound is a frequency that humans can hear and it can be heard above the noise of the room and interceptor itself.
+The buzzer can be heard at the following YouTube link.
+[Link](https://youtube.com/shorts/tiVD-2daVd4)

 ### Image Processing
 #### Constraints